~ My Gear ~

 this was my hub that quickly became obsolete.
 I still have it because it's worth more to me than I could

 get for it.
-At the time it cost the same as a 7D does now.. ouch!!
+At the time it cost the same as a 7D MK II did new.... ouch!!

 Lenses